 • The borrower must be 62 years or older

-• The borrower must own the property or have a mortgage balance that is low enough that the existing loan can be paid off with a HECM loan.
+• The borrower must own the property or have a mortgage balance low enough to pay off the existing loan with a HECM loan.

 • All borrowers must participate in a Department of Housing and Urban Development-approved counseling session.